 How to Choose the Right Hiking Trail: Avoiding the Trails of Tears

 Ah, the open trail!
-But wait—how do you even choose the right one?
-Do you go by distance, elevation, or just pick the one that sounds the least terrifying?
+So exciting, right?
+But wait—how do you even pick the right one?
+Do you go by distance, elevation, or just choose the one that sounds a little less scary?

 Here’s a pro tip: start small.
-If walking 8 miles sounds like a lot, then hiking it will feel like you’re trekking through Mordor.
-Instead, opt for a 5-mile trail and work your way up.
+If 8 miles feels like a mountain, then trekking it will be like walking through a movie called “Tough Times.”
+Instead, grab a 5-mile trail and work your way up.
+Baby steps are key.

 Sun Protection: Because Lobster Red is Not a Good Look